Coastal Carolina Regional Airport: Top destinations

-Delta Air Lines terminated service to EWN in July 2020.

 Carrier shares

 General aviation

 Coastal Carolina Regional is in the top 10 of North Carolina's airports.
-EWN is served by American Airlines and has general aviation.
-EWN is currently looking for additional airlines to provide additional air service due to eastern North Carolina.

 For the 12-month period ending May 31, 2016, the airport had 35,109 aircraft operations, an average of 96 per day: 73% general aviation, 21% air taxi, 5% military, and <1% commercial.
 In May 2017, there were 85 aircraft based at this airport: 75 single-engine, 5 multi-engine, 2 jet, and 3 helicopter.

 General aviation provides most of the aircraft movements at EWN.
 The fixed-base operators at EWN are Tidewater Air, LLC and Tradewind International.
 A parachute jumping school is currently seeking approval to be based at EWN.

 In August 2020, Coastal Carolina Regional Airport awarded a $5.8M contract to build a new Aircraft Rescue and Fire Fighting (ARFF) facility.